Tutti

 Use the correct background in product photography

 Use a background that will complement the product.
 Ideally, you want the background to create contrast against the product to make it pop out, and you can accentuate this effect in post-production using photo editing software.
 A black background may make your product less visible, whereas a white background may make the product seem dull.
 Bright colours are also a strict no-no as they end up dominating the shot.
-It would also be a good idea to invest in some abstract and commercial backgrounds.
+It would also be a good idea to invest in some abstract and commercial backgrounds - check out our list of the best photography backdrops to buy.

 Remove any distracting elements